 Recently retired from her role as the CEO of the Alberta College and Association of Chiropractors (ACAC), Deb Manz has a strong background in executive management and strategic leadership.
 In this role, she was recognized, both nationally and internationally, as a leader in the chiropractic profession.

 An MBA from the University of Alberta, with a specialization in human resources and organizational development, complements a variety of private and public sector positions.
 Past positions include President of the Better Business Bureau of Edmonton and Northern Alberta; Vice President, WCB Alberta, and Director of Finance and Administration for the City of Leduc.

-Deb’s community involvement includes 11 years with the Board of the Stollery Children’s Hospital Foundation (including three years as Chair), former Vice Chair and Board Member of the Telus World of Science Edmonton, and a current member of the Boards of Habitat for Humanity Edmonton and the Mental Health Foundation.
+Deb’s community involvement includes 11 years with the Board of the Stollery Children’s Hospital Foundation (including three years as Chair), former Vice Chair and Board Member of the Telus World of Science Edmonton, and is currently a member of the Boards of Habitat for Humanity Edmonton and the Mental Health Foundation.
 Deb is also a member of the Glenora Rotary Club.

 A seasoned traveler, Deb has enjoyed travels to many countries with her husband, David.